MERT-CKR/Sky-Instrument-Player/README.md

 #### Other Languages: [Türkçe](https://github.com/MERT-CKR/Sky-Instrument-Player/blob/main/README-TR.md)

 ---
-## This application is designed to automatically play instruments in the game "Sky: Children of the Light" on the Steam platform.
+## This application is designed to automatically play instruments in the game [Sky: Children of the Light](https://store.steampowered.com/app/2325290/Sky_Children_of_the_Light/) on the Steam platform.

 ## 👁 it on Youtube ↓
 [![watch on YT](https://i3.ytimg.com/vi/ZUfYclM6AHA/maxresdefault.jpg)](https://www.youtube.com/watch?v=ZUfYclM6AHA)